GiarcEnoredlac/android_sdk/README.md

 has multiple activities, be sure to do this in each one.

 There are also a variety of other methods for setting optional information, such as author and section; however the above functions are required.

+**Setting Sections and Authors**
+In order to set the sections and authors of each view, the `trackView()` function will need to be called first.

+* Sections
+	* To set a specific section for a view, you can call `setSections` and pass in 	a string using a comma as a delimiter
+		* Note that any commas found in the section strings will be removed because that is the delimiter.
+* Authors
+	* To set a specific author for a view, you can call `setAuthors` and pass in a string using a comma as a delimiter
+		* Note that any commas found in the section strings will be removed because that is the delimiter.

 For a complete list, as well as detailed usage information about the above functions, see the Javadocs for `com.chartbeat.androidsdk.Tracker`.

-* Debugging: if you wish to see what data is being sent to the server, when and so on, in the logs, you can set `com.chartbeat.androidsdk.DEBUG` to `true`.
+**Debugging:** if you wish to see what data is being sent to the server, when and so on, in the logs, you can set `com.chartbeat.androidsdk.DEBUG` to `true`.
 You should set this to `true` before your first call to `setupTracker()` but you can set it anytime.